Op-Ed: The War on Drugs is a War on People of Color

 One day, as my court date approached, I told the girls I was nervous and worried about what would happen.
 One of them looked at me and rolled her eyes.
 She said “Girl, you white.
 Are you joking?
 You’ll be fine.”
 We carried on, and the moment passed, but the significance of that statement didn’t really dawn on me for a long time.

-Let’s stop having this discourse every couple of years, after seeing black lives through the lens of tragedy, only for the moment to pass into history yet again without systemic change.
+Let’s stop having this discourse every couple of years, after seeing the lives of POC through the lens of tragedy, only for the moment to pass into history yet again without systemic change.

 Is it uncomfortable?
 Good.
 It should be.